Rebuilding the R-390A Receivers

 Plate Blocking Capacitor (for the Mechanical Filters) - When replacing the Plate Blocking capacitor C-553, remember you are replacing a 300wvdc Vitamin-Q type capacitor that, in the 1950s, was one of the best capacitors available.
 Don't replace this vintage quality capacitor with a Malaysian-made, less-than-one cent total-cost capacitor.
 If I was really worrying (like loosing sleep over it,) I'd use two .022uf caps in series for the .01uf C-553.
 This redundancy is pretty much fool proof for any future problems.
 Normally though, I use a .01uf 600wvdc 715P type SBE Orange Drop.
 The "double the working voltage of original" is usually enough precaution on this controversial component.

 Component Corrosion - Depending on how the R-390A was stored you might find a lot of corrosion on the Vitamin-Q type capacitors.
 Shown in the photo to the right is C-531 mounted on TB-502 from a 1960 EAC IF module (EAC built spares for R-390A at that time.)
 This IF module is out of a "Blue Striper" type R-390A.
 These receivers were typically stored outside, stacked on pallets.
 This photo shows what can happen with high humidity, large temperature excursions with no protection for the receiver from the environmental conditions.
-Luckily, most R-390As were stored much better than the "Blue Stripers" from St. Jullian's Creek Annex and this severe of corrosion is rare.
+Luckily, most R-390As were stored much better than the "Blue Stripers" from St. Julian's Creek Annex and this severe of corrosion is rare.
 It's also interesting to note that this "Blue Striper" IF module has an open input transducer in the 4KC mechanical filter probably due to an unsuspecting technician (not me) powering the receiver up without first checking out the condition of C-553.
 Luckily, only one mechanical filter was destroyed.
+(I've since harvested the 8kc and 16kc MFs out of this module.)

 |Testing the Mechanical